 - Nine out of 10 mobile searches lead to action, with over half leading to purchase.
 (Search Engine Land, 2012)

-With statistics like those, is it any wonder that TV shows/networks are creating apps for smartphones?
+With statistics like those, is it any wonder that TV shows, networks, and providers are creating apps for smartphones?
 With Facebook connections—which is a given—there’s an instant jumpstart involving fan base.
 So who’s already taking advantage of this social landscape?

 In addition to interactive apps like those above, networks around the globe implementing Social TV technology by integrating social features into their shows.